$sl(2,\mathds{C})\times D$ symmetry and conformal primary basis for massless fields: symmetry and the candidate basis for the massless particle representation of the Poincar e group

-The unitary representation of the Poicare group for massless particles is usually expressed in terms of the simultaneous eigen vectors of the commuting spatial $3$-momentum or the commuting $4$-momentum with one on-shell condition $P_\mu P^\mu=0$.
+The unitary representation of the Poincar\'e group for massless particles is usually expressed in terms of the simultaneous eigenvectors of the commuting spatial $3$-momentum or the commuting $4$-momentum with one on-shell condition $P_\mu P^\mu=0$.
 But note that $L^2, L_0$ and $\bar{L}^2,\bar{L}_0$ commuting with one another, where

-are the corresponding Casimir operators for $sl(2,\mathds{C})_L$ and $sl(2,\mathds{C})_R$ Lie algebras, respectively.
-So it is reasonable to expect the simultaneous eigen vectors of the above $4$ operators could constitute the candidate basis as well for the massless particle representation of the Poincare group.
+are the corresponding Casimir operators for $sl(2,\mathbb{C})_L$ and $sl(2,\mathbb{C})_R$ Lie algebras, respectively.
+So it is reasonable to expect the simultaneous eigenvectors of the above $4$ operators could constitute the candidate basis as well for the massless particle representation of the Poincar\'e group.
 But as alluded above, the number of degrees of freedom for the $4$-momentum is not $4$ but $3$ due to the on-shell condition.
 So there may exist one similar constraint on $L^2, L_0,\bar{L}^2,\bar{L}_0$.
 As we shall show in this section, this is the case indeed, where it turns out that the bulk dilation operator come to play a crucial role.
-To be more specific, first we note that not only does the bulk dilatation vector field $D$ together with the Killing vector fields form a closed Lie algebra, but also commutes with the two Poincare Casimir operators $P^2=P_\mu P^\mu$ and $W^2=W_\mu W^\mu$ with the Pauli-Lubanski spin operator defined as $W_\mu=-\frac{1}{2}\epsilon_{\mu\nu\rho\sigma}P^\nu M^{\rho\sigma}$ for the massless particle representation of the Poincare Lie algebra, where $W_\mu=isP_\mu$ with $s$ the helicity of the massless particle\footnote{More precisely, $D$ commutes with $s$.}.
-This amounts to saying that the bulk dilatation emerges as an additional symmetry of the solution space of the equations of motion dictated by the massless particle representation of the Poincare group.
+To be more specific, first we note that not only does the bulk dilatation vector field $D$ together with the Killing vector fields form a closed Lie algebra, but also commutes with the two Poincar\'e Casimir operators $P^2=P_\mu P^\mu$ and $W^2=W_\mu W^\mu$ with the Pauli-Lubanski spin operator defined as $W_\mu=-\frac{1}{2}\epsilon_{\mu\nu\rho\sigma}P^\nu M^{\rho\sigma}$ for the massless particle representation of the Poincar\'e Lie algebra, where $W_\mu=isP_\mu$ with $s$ the helicity of the massless particle\footnote{For the massless particle representation of the Poincar\'e group, we have $[D, P^2]=-2P^2=0$.
+In addition, $[D,P_\mu]=-P_\mu$ together with $[D, W_\mu]=-W_\mu$ implies that $D$ commutes with the helicity $s$.}.
+This amounts to saying that the bulk dilatation emerges as an additional symmetry of the solution space of the equations of motion dictated by the massless particle representation of the Poincar\'e group.
 In addition, $D$ commutes with the Lorentz boosts and rotations, thus also commutes with $L^2, L_0,\bar{L}^2,\bar{L}_0$.
-As a result, associated with $sl(2,\mathds{C})\times D$ symmetry, the candidate basis is formed virtually by the simultaneous eigen vectors of $5$ operators $D, L^2, L_0,\bar{L}^2,\bar{L}_0$ with $2$ constraints on them.
+As a result, associated with $sl(2,\mathbb{C})\times D$ symmetry, the candidate basis is formed virtually by the simultaneous eigenvectors of $5$ operators $D, L^2, L_0,\bar{L}^2,\bar{L}_0$ with $2$ constraints on them.
 In what follows, we shall present an explicit derivation for this.